nadizak/avrae_aliases/Snippets.md

 # Snippets

 Collection of snippets that are used in CWM.
-Snippets work as a shortcut to typing out bonuses, so instead of typing out `!a Longsword -b 1d4 -d 1d6` for bless and hunter's mark you can just type `!a bless mark`.
+Snippets work as a shortcut to typing out bonuses, so instead of typing out `!a Longsword -b 1d4 -d 1d6` for bless and hunter's mark you can just type `!a Longsword bless mark`.

 ## List of current snippets on CWM
 * bless - adds the Bless spell to your to-hit and saves